shguan10/cat_coop/README.md

-# Notes from xguan
+# Notes from Xinyu Guan

-This repository was taken from an [open source](https://github.com/davidtvs/PyTorch-ENet) version of the ENet architecture.
-Since we were only training the attacker, we did not write the ENet model from scratch but took it from github.
-The changes that we made to this repository that enables the training of a malicious autoencoder are in the following files:
+This repository was modified from an [open source](https://github.com/davidtvs/PyTorch-ENet) version of the ENet architecture.
+The changes made to this repository that enables the training of a malicious autoencoder are in the following files:
   - data/cityscapes.py
   - args.py
   - main.py